The beauty of helping people sustainably

-Ethos exists to create a better future for Cambodia’s poorest by fair-trade sourcing traditionally-pressed coconut oil, which we turn into 100% synthetic-free products that care for the skin.
+Ethos exists to create a better future for Cambodia’s poorest by fairly sourcing traditionally hand-squeezed coconut oil, which we turn into 100% natural-origin products that care for the skin.

 100% of Ethos profits go back into the sustainable development of poor communities in Cambodia, re-planting coconut trees in Kampot which act as carbon sinks, and growing Ethos so we can in turn increase our impact.

-Everything we do at Ethos challenges the conventional skincare industry – using our profits to create social & environmental change, knowing the trees our coconuts come from, and featuring the faces of Ethos people, not models.
+Everything we do at Ethos challenges the conventional skincare industry – using our profits to create social & environmental change, knowing the trees our coconuts come from, and featuring Ethos people, not models.

 Going far, together

-We’re a diverse group of people using ethical business to change lives and improve the environment, drawn together by the coconut palm – tree of life.
+We’re a diverse group of people using ethical business to change lives & improve the environment, drawn together by the coconut palm – tree of life.

-We are the Kampot growers who hand pick the coconuts, the women who press the coconut flesh into fragrant oil by hand, the Khmer social entrepreneurs who run the village enterprises Ethos supports.
-We are the generous souls and like-minded businesses in Aotearoa who’ve helped Ethos get going, and we’re the conscious consumers who are voting with our wallets for a better world.
+We’re the Kampot family growers who hand-pick their coconuts, and the women who squeeze the coconut oil by hand.
+We’re the generous souls & like-minded businesses in Aotearoa who’ve helped Ethos get going, and the conscious consumers who embrace fairness.

-Collectively we can start to change the world through making and buying things that are more sustainable.
-Ethos is our shared platform to do it.
+Collectively we can all start to change the world through making & buying things that are more sustainable.

 [ GERARD & HANA ]

-Ethos was born in Cambodia, an extension of the deep roots Gerard & Hana have put down there, and their love of Cambodia’s natural environment.
+Ethos was born in Cambodia, an extension of the deep roots Gerard & Hana have put down there in the last decade.

-Volunteering in Cambodia back in 2009 left them unimpressed by the low value placed on indigenous knowledge by aid programmes.
-They’ve spent ten years building genuine relationships with Khmer people that respectfully focus on the value of local knowledge, and social, environmental & economic sustainability.
+Volunteering in remote parts of Cambodia in 2009 left them unimpressed by the low value placed on indigenous knowledge by aid.
+Their approach has instead respectfully focused on the value of local knowledge, & environmental & economic sustainability.

-Negotiate a river by following its bends, enter a country by following its customs … Khmer proverb.
+Negotiate a river by following its bends, enter a country by following its customs.

-Our goal is to supplement the incomes of 600 growers and add to their coconut tree stock, creating extra income for them for the next 50 years.
+Our goal is to supplement the incomes of 600 growers and add to their coconut tree stock, creating extra income opportunities for the next 50 years.

-Vuthy and his team at our partner village enterprise hand-squeeze the coconuts at origin, producing the finest virgin coconut oil from coconut milk.
-This traditional time-honoured process retains the highest antioxidant levels and creates employment for 14 women.
+Our partner village enterprise hand-squeezes the coconuts at origin, producing the finest virgin coconut oil from fresh coconut milk.
+This traditionally time-honoured process retains the highest antioxidant levels and creates employment for 14 local women.